 What steps can I take to help keep the pests out of my house?

 There are a variety of things you can do to make your house less attractive to the pests.
-Like humans, most pests are looking for water, food and shelter.
-You have to make it hard for them to get these necessities at your house!
+Like humans, most pests are looking for water, food, and shelter.
+You have to make it hard for them to get these necessities from your house!
 We recommend several steps:

 If you see signs of an infestation, treating sooner rather than later will make it easier to get rid of your pest problem.

 Do you treat my lawn for insects, too?

 Clegg’s standard pest prevention treatment includes treatment of the interior of your home and the perimeter of your home.
 In some cases, we will recommend treating the lawn as well if, for example, there are areas where fleas and ticks are found abundantly in your lawn.

 How can I avoid bringing bed bugs into my house?